 The Company manages its business by country, region and business line.
 Within UPC, there are three primary business segments, UPC Distribution, UPC Media and Priority Telecom.
 UPC Distribution provides video services, telephone services and high-speed Internet access services to residential and business customers.
 UPC Media consists of chello broadband's Internet-content business and UPC's content and programming business.
 Priority Telecom provides telephone and data network solutions to the business market.
 UPC's Corporate, IT and Other segment relates primarily to centralized activities, which support multiple platforms and services.
 Within VTR, the primary business segment is Triple Play Distribution.
 VTR Triple Play Distribution provides video services, telephone services and high-speed Internet access services to residential and business customers.
 Austar United provides satellite-delivered pay television services to regional and rural Australia and also provides content, mobile telephony and Internet services.
 The Company evaluates performance and allocates resources based on the results of these divisions.
 The key operating performance criteria used in this evaluation include revenue growth and "Adjusted EBITDA".
-Adjusted EBITDA is not a generally accepted accounting principle ("GAAP") measure.
-Adjusted EBITDA represents net operating earnings (losses) before depreciation, amortization, stock-based compensation charges and impairment and restructuring charges.
-Adjusted EBITDA is the primary measure used by the Company's chief operating decision makers to measure the Company's operating results and to measure segment profitability and performance.
-Management believes that Adjusted EBITDA is meaningful to investors because it provides an analysis of operating results using the same measures used by the Company's chief operating decision makers, that Adjusted EBITDA provides investors a means to evaluate the financial results of the Company compared to other companies within the same industry and that it is common practice for institutional investors and investment bankers to use various multiples of current or projected Adjusted EBITDA for purposes of estimating current or prospective enterprise value.
-The Company's calculation of Adjusted EBITDA may or may not be consistent with the calculation of this measure by other companies in the same industry.
-Adjusted EBITDA should not be viewed by investors as an alternative to GAAP measures of income as a measure of performance or to cash flows from operating, investing and financing activities as a measure of liquidity.
-In addition, Adjusted EBITDA does not take into account changes in certain assets and liabilities as well as interest and income taxes that can affect cash flow.
-Adjusted EBITDA excludes non-cash and cash stock-based compensation charges, which result from variable plan accounting for certain of the Company's subsidiaries' stock option and phantom stock option plans, and cash and non-cash impairment and restructuring charges.
+Adjusted EBITDA is the primary measure used by our chief operating decision makers to evaluate segment-operating performance and to decide how to allocate resources to segments.
+"EBITDA" is an acronym for earnings before interest, taxes, depreciation and amortization.
+As we use the term, Adjusted EBITDA further removes the effects of cumulative effects of accounting changes, share in results of affiliates, minority interests in subsidiaries, reorganization expense, other income and expense, gain on issuance of common equity securities by subsidiaries, provision for loss on investments, gain (loss) on sale of investments in affiliates and other assets, proceeds from litigation settlement, gain on early extinguishment of debt, foreign currency exchange gain (loss), impairment and restructuring charges, and stock-based compensation.
+We believe Adjusted EBITDA is meaningful because it provides investors a means to evaluate the operating performance of our segments and our company on an ongoing basis using criteria that is used by our internal decision makers.
+Our internal decision makers believe Adjusted EBITDA is a meaningful measure and is superior to other available GAAP measures because it represents a transparent view of our recurring operating performance and allows management to readily view operating trends, perform analytical comparisons and benchmarking between segments in the different countries in which we operate and identify strategies to improve operating performance.
+For example, our internal decision makers believe that the inclusion of impairment and restructuring charges within Adjusted EBITDA distorts their ability to efficiently assess and view the core operating trends in our segments.
+In addition, our internal decision makers believe their measure of Adjusted EBITDA is important because analysts and other investors use it to compare our performance to other companies in our industry.
+We reconcile the total of the reportable segments' Adjusted EBITDA to our consolidated net income as presented in the accompanying consolidated statements of operations, because we believe consolidated net income is the most directly comparable financial measure to total segment operating performance.
+Investors should view Adjusted EBITDA as a supplement to, and not a substitute for, other GAAP measures of income as a measure of operating performance.
+As discussed above, Adjusted EBITDA excludes, among other items, frequently occurring impairment, restructuring and other charges that would be included in GAAP measures of operating performance.